n8n idempotency failures – prevent duplicate executions on retry

 Question Answer

-Do I need to change every node?
+Do I need to update every node?
 Only side‑effect nodes (HTTP Request, Send Email, Database Write).
-Pure transformation nodes are already idempotent.
+Pure transformation nodes are already idempotent by nature.

 What if the external API has no idempotency support?
-Implement a local guard: check the log before the call and use a DB transaction that rolls back on failure.
+Implement a local guard: check the log before the call and wrap it in a DB transaction that rolls back on failure.

 Can I reuse the same key across different workflows?
 Yes, if the key represents a business entity (e.g., order ID).
-Ensure the uniqueness scope matches the downstream system.
+Ensure the uniqueness scope matches the downstream system’s expectations.

-How does n8n’s built‑in “Execute Workflow” node handle retries?
+How does n8n’s “Execute Workflow” node handle retries?
 It inherits the parent workflow’s retry settings.
-Wrap it with the same idempotency guard to avoid nested duplicate runs.
+Wrap it with the same idempotency guard to prevent nested duplicate runs.

 Prepared by the senior SEO & n8n technical team — authoritative, production‑ready guidance for eliminating idempotency failures.